The Free Teacher Market is open three times a month for Polk County Public Schools educators!

 presented the supplies and binder to her.
 She was so thankful!
 She literally has not stopped smiling.
 She is proud of her gifts and is putting forth her best effort to keep her work caught up and do her best!

 Your generosity makes a difference in our student’s lives.
 Thank you again!“

 ~ Caldwell Elementary School Teacher

-Consortium of Florida Education Foundations, Florida Blue Foundation, GFWC Four Corner’s Woman’s Club, Hudson’s Furniture Showroom, Inc., George Jenkins Foundation, George W. Jenkins Fund within the Givewell Community Foundation, Publix Super Markets Charities, and Suncoast Credit Union Foundation
+Bank of America, Consortium of Florida Education Foundations, Florida Blue Foundation, GFWC Four Corner’s Woman’s Club, George Jenkins Foundation, Publix Super Markets Charities, Rays Foundation, and Suncoast Credit Union Foundation

-In-Kind Donations: A & E Auto Body, Arrington’s Body Shop, Church at the Mall, Hughes Printing, PCSB District Office, Retired Teachers, Together Church, Tucker Paving, Walt Disney World Resorts Cast Members, and many more!
+In-Kind Donations: Hughes Printing, PCPS District Office, Retired Teachers, Together Church, Walt Disney World Resorts Cast Members, and many more!

 “I would like to take this time to say ‘Thanks’!
 Allowing me to shop at the Free Teacher’s Market was amazing.
 My students come to school and they are ready to learn.
 The individuals who do not have the materials they needed, I gladly provided.
 This has allowed me to ensure that everyone in my classes is better prepared and can do all assignments.
 Thanks from all of us.” ~ Bartow Middle School Teacher